MxNxPx/katacoda-scenarios/k8s-training/k8s-102/step2.md

 ## kubectl warm up

-Check to make sure kubectl is available and operational
+Let's check to make sure the kubectl cli is available and operational.

 `kubectl version`{{execute}}

 `kubectl cluster-info`{{execute}}

-Check to make sure kubectl is pointing to the desired cluster / context
+Also it is good proactice to make sure kubectl is pointing to the desired cluster / context before running commands.

 `kubectl config view --minify`{{execute}}